Sri Chinmoy Tri Club's GO TRI Duathlon (Bike & Run)

 The run route is detailed below:

-TRANSITION - after completing the run, athletes will pick up their bike (bikes will be stored leaning against the fence, there is no specialist "racking") and wheel them 100m or so to the exit, where they will mount up before taking the left turn (supervised by a race marshal in case of any passing traffic) on to the road.
+TRANSITION - after completing the run, athletes will pick up their bikes and wheel them 100m or so to the exit, where they will mount up before taking the left turn (marshalled) on to the road.

-BIKE - 15KM - From Tockington the course is approx 15km (9 miles) on predominantly flat lanes and B roads through Pilning.
+BIKE - 5KM - From Tockington the course is either one or two laps of a 5K loop on predominantly flat lanes around Tockington/Awkley.
 On a Sunday morning there should be hardly any traffic on most parts of the course, but riders will be expected to obey the highway code and ride safely at all times.
-Some parts of the course are narrow and winding and riders may have to slow down to accommodate oncoming vehicles - other parts are wide enough for you to get some decent speed up.
-There are a couple of slopes but nothing I would call a "hill".
-There are two right turns on the course, both of which are marshalled.
-At all other points the course is well signed.
-A sweep vehicle containing a first aider and a bike mechanic will follow the riders in case anyone needs assistance.
+There are a few slopes up to bridges on the course but nothing I would call a "climb" so the course is relatively fast and beginner-friendly at the same time.
+The only right turns on the course are at Tockington Green just before the end and as you re-enter the field to dismount, both are marshalled.
+At all other points the course is well signed and very easy to follow.
+A sweep vehicle containing a first aider and/or a bike mechanic will follow the riders in case anyone needs assistance.
 Please note that "bunch riding" is not permitted in this event - riders will be expected to ride separately and leave space between themselves and the rider in front, except when overtaking.

-SECOND TRANSITION & FINAL RUN 2KM - after completing the bike course, riders will push their bikes back to the transition area, lean them back against the fence and complete another flat, 2KM run around the field, this time in the opposite direction.
-The finish line will be between the GO TRI banners at the bottom of the field, please ensure your race number is clearly visible as you approach the finish, thanks!
+SECOND TRANSITION & FINAL RUN 1KM - after completing the bike course, riders will push their bikes back to the transition area, then complete another flat, 1KM run around the field, this time in the opposite direction.
+The finish line will be between the banners at the of the field by the Pavilion, please ensure your race number is clearly visible as you approach the finish, thanks!

 Directions and parking